drinkbird/drinkbird.github.io/_posts/blog/2021-05-25-the-prisoners-dilemma.md

 > If everyone waits for everyone else to act, then nobody will.

 Another example, from the corporate world this time, is for different teams or executives of the same company to compete for turf.
-Rather than working together towards their common mission and vision, they choose to engage in micropolitics and foul practices with the sole purpose of promoting their localized agendas.
+Rather than working together toward their common mission and vision, they choose to engage in micropolitics and foul practices with the sole purpose of promoting their localized agendas.
 And it doesn't stop there.

 Sometimes a team expresses the need to feel superior to the rest of the company.
-The members of such a team are usually more interested in continuously demonstrating their "superiority" to others, rather than working towards achieving the company's goals.
+The members of such a team are usually more interested in continuously demonstrating their "superiority" to others, rather than working toward achieving the company's goals.
 ![A peacock]({{ site.baseurl }}/images/pd-2.jpeg)

 Even within the boundaries of a team, members may be acting as adversaries, antagonizing each other, fighting for the next promotion, blaming, finger-pointing, and turning the workplace into another version of Hunger Games.
 Of course, all in the expense of meaningful work getting done.

 Any short-term benefits deriving from such approaches are never a good trade-off.
 From introducing blockers and derailing projects, to creating a toxic environment and destroying morale, the long-term consequences of such narcissistic behaviors can be dire for a company and its net results.

-On the other hand, when every group member is on the same page and works towards the same set of goals, everyone's force is amplified and multiplied, shifting focus from quick and shallow personal wins to a far more positive outcome for the whole group.
+On the other hand, when every group member is on the same page and works toward the same set of goals, everyone's force is amplified and multiplied, shifting focus from quick and shallow personal wins to a far more positive outcome for the whole group.
 To paraphrase Aristoteles:

-> When a group works in harmony towards a common set of goals, the whole is greater than the sum of its parts.
+> When a group works in harmony toward a common set of goals, the whole is greater than the sum of its parts.

 In an ideal world, such an aspiration would be more than enough to put us in the right path.
 As you can imagine, that is not the case; we need something more.